I'm an affiliate

 Almost all modern lenses are coated and corrected to minimize flare so when you use some of the old lenses you should always use a lens hood, a lens hood will help eliminates flare if the bright light is slightly off to the side, but it won’t help if the light is directly in front of you.

-The 50mm 1.8D lens have something called Nikon Super Integrated Coating for providing high-contrast image even with maximum aperture, but my experience is that this lens is not doing so good @ maximum aperture not until you stop the lens down to F/3.2 than this lens becomes very good.
+The 50mm 1.8D lens has something called Nikon Super Integrated Coating for providing high-contrast images even with maximum aperture, but my experience is that this lens is not doing so good @ maximum aperture not until you stop the lens down to F/3.2 than this lens becomes very good.

 But on the other hand, you can get really artistic lens flare with this lens, it’s very similar to Helios 44-2 58mm lens.

-Here are some of the test images that I took on my Nikon D810.
+Here are some of the test pictures that I took on my Nikon D810.

-I especially searched for this lens flaw in order to find differences between the lenses, so this may not happen to you in daily photography shoot.
+I especially searched for this lens flaw in order to find differences between those lenses, this may not happen to you.

 Nikon 50mm 1.8D is probably the cheapest lens available.